Developing apps with AI features

 event

-A user's first impression is a crucial moment for this novel experience.
+A user's first impression is a crucial moment.
 Capitalizing on this first interaction is an opportunity to create a delightful experience.

 Your app can call the assistant.threads.setStatus